SniperOO7/VIP-Premium-FULL-VERSION/README.md

 		- VIP player can choose color of the beam (or not to use it)
 		- in cfg file you can change width, range of beam, life of beam
 		- (or you can disable it)
+	- Nade protection
+		- VIP player is protected from damage of his own grenades
+		- VIP player is protected from flashing him self with his own flashbangs
+		- (or you can disable it)
     - VIP System
         - Admin can add VIP to player
         - Admin can remove VIP players